CIKM2018Paper1306/supplementaryMaterial/README.md

 10. run the analyze_result.py script to generate the statistics and the inter-rater-agreement

 ## How to further use these results?
-As you can see from our *lsg____first__second__third.csv file*, the artifacts have different *P(i)* values, which is the observed agreement over all raters.
+As you can see from our 'lsg____first__second__third.csv' file, the artifacts have different *P(i)* values, which is the observed agreement over all raters.
 It is up to you to define a threshold at which agreement you consider a rating as a valid category assignment.
 Usually, a *P(i)* > 0,6 can be considered as a good agreement.

 ## License
 ToDo